Bill Cadman: 2012 legislative session

 During the 2012 session, one of the several bills Cadman sponsored was a bill urging state agencies to seek Colorado-specific solutions "in lieu of federal regulations whenever possible".
 HB 12-1175 would have focused on finding solutions to local problems on a local level, instead of applying a "one-size fits all" idea from federal solutions, giving state’s more control.
 The legislation passed through the House before being assigned to the Senate Health and Human Services committee, where it was postponed indefinitely by a party-line 3–5 vote.

 In 2012, Cadman was re-elected as Minority Leader for the Senate Republican Caucus by his peers.
 He served on the Legislative Council and the Executive Committee of Legislative Council due to his leadership role.

 2012 election

-After the redistricting of Colorado’s legislative seats in 2011, Senator Cadman was redrawn into Senate District 12.
-Therefore, in order for Senator Cadman to be able to run again, Senator Keith King, the current Senator of that district, stepped down and chose not to run for re-election.
+After the redistricting of Colorado’s legislative seats in 2011, Senator Cadman was drawn into Senate District 12 with Senator Keith King.
+Therefore, in order avoid a contested primary of two current legislators, Senator King [Keith King], deferred to Senator Cadman and chose not to run for re-election.

 During the general election, Cadman faced no Democratic opponent; his opponents were Dave Respecki from the Libertarian Party, and James Bristol from the American Constitution Party.
 Cadman won 68.2% of the vote.